September 12, 2013 2 Comments

 Business Process Improvement Planning

-Companies and organizations make large investments in the development of strategic plans.
+Companies and organizations make large investments in the development of strategic plan.
 For example, the market rate for professional support services to help develop strategic plans may cost four percent of the investment sums sought to support the plan, sometimes more.
 Over the years, we too have developed templates that we use repeatedly, to bring about consistent results.
 We use facilitated workshops to extract information and build consensus from senior management about their articulated hopes for the organization.

 The strategic plan reflects understanding of why, what, how, and when the client wants to do, how much it will cost, and the estimated return on monies invested.
 The strategic planning document is a clear statement of the organization’s intent and should be used to benchmark performance.